Application Instructions

 ***We recommend you subscribe to our mailing list to receive reminders and updates.

-• February 8, 2024 – ATPESC Live Q&A Webinar – Slides and video posted here
+• February 6, 2025 – ATPESC Live Q&A Webinar – Subscribe to mailing list to receive info

 APPLICATION INSTRUCTIONS

-***Before applying, we recommend you review the slides and video of our ATPESC 2024 Application Webinar.
+***Before applying, we recommend you attend the 2025 webinar (see above) or review the slides and video of our ATPESC 2024 Application Webinar.
+Slides and video of the 2025 webinar will be posted after the webinar.

 Your application must include: